 Cheryl has been teaching documentary filmmaking at New York University in the Graduate Program in Culture & Media since the year 2000.
 During this time she has guided more than 130 student filmmakers through the process of developing, directing, and editing their own short documentary films.
 Many of these films have gone on to screen at film festivals, win awards, and secure distribution.

 In the spring of 2017, Furjanic developed and taught a new graduate-level course for NYU’s Gallatin School of Individualized Study called From Raw Footage to Finished Film and Innovative Approaches to First Person Documentary Filmmaking.
 She was the lead instructor for an intensive workshop at UnionDocs called Making Queer Documentary where Furjanic bought together practitioners from all areas of the queer documentary world to explore creating nonfiction content with greater impact.

-In addition to her work in the classroom, Furjanic is often tapped to lead workshops, Q&A’s, and presentations about the documentary filmmaking process.
+In addition to her work in the classroom, Furjanic is often tapped to participate on panels, lead workshops and Q&A’s, and give presentations about the documentary filmmaking process.